 A bad credit loan is simply a personal loan which is available to customers who have a bad credit history, and therefore find it difficult to get a personal loan from other places.
 Bad credit loans are designed for people who have CCJs, arrears or have been refused credit from other places.
-As your credit history is bad, lenders such as banks could see you as a high risk borrower, which in turn means the interest rate on your loan is higher.
+As your credit history is bad, lenders such as banks could see you as a high risk borrower, which in turn means the interest rate on your loan is likely to be higher.

 Learn more about credit ratings and how to improve your credit score.